mehedi-sharif/soulspring/content/how-it-works.md

   title: Unlock the power of biological medicine
   subtitle: The natural state of the body is health.
 Its regulatory systems maintain
     that wellness despite occasional threats.
 But those systems are often impaired by outside factors.
-At Minerva Clinic, we help you rekindle your body's natural power to heal and regenerate by combining the best of biological medicine, innovative medical technologies, and the wisdom of ancient holistic approaches.
+At Soul Spring, we help you rekindle your body's natural power to heal and regenerate by combining the best of biological medicine, innovative medical technologies, and the wisdom of ancient holistic approaches.
   features:
   - title: Diagnosis of Root Causes